Muzatheking12/PDBvisualizer/README.md

 # PDBvisualizer
-<b>Generate 3D- Ribbon visualization of PDB File with VTK which can be incorporated to your Softwares.</b>
+<b>Generate 3D- Ribbon visualization of PDB File with VTK which can be incorporated into your Softwares.</b>

 <img src=".\protman.png">